-It is a complex and contested term, because definitions of Zionism mean different things to different people.
+Zionism is a complex and contested term, because its definitions mean different things to different people.
 In particular, mainstream Jewish definitions of Zionism differ from far left, far right and Islamist definitions - all of which can use, and denigrate, Zionism as a term of political or antisemitic abuse.
-For example, the term 'Zio' is always pejorative.
+For example, the term 'zio' is always pejorative.